JEMcats-Software/WebGlass/README.md

 { depth: 7.5, blur: 2, chromaticAberration: 10, transparency: 0.2, color:"#009999", isLiquid: true }
 ```

-*: Chromium Only elements will fall back to normal or frosted glass on WebKit and Gecko.

 All presets can be used by adding the preset key:
 ```
 { preset: "Liquid Glass"}